uploadcare/uploadcare-php/README.md

 define('UC_SECRET_KEY', 'demoprivatekey');
 ```

-Just include one file to start using Uploadcare inside your PHP project and use namespace "\Uploadcare":
+Just include one file to start using Uploadcare inside your PHP project and use namespace `\Uploadcare`:

 ```php
 require_once 'vendor/autoload.php';